CubicrootXYZ/gpt-fuzz/README.md

 ## Running it

 Install python 3 and pip.
-Run `install.sh` then `python run.py`.
-In- and outputs will be saved in a `tests.csv` and the script will stop if the model crashes.
+Run `install.sh`.

+Run one of the `run_xxx.py` files.
+They will generate a CSV file with the in- and outputs.